 Despite these shortcomings, I would recommend Reformer of Basel to pastors, professors and students interested in the Reformation era and Reformed theology as a way to get a sense of the life, thought and significance of John Oecolampadius.
-The historical sources may not be able to substantiate all of Poythress's presentation of Oecolampadius as an inspiring figure and the father of Calvin and the Reformed church, but hopefully this book will serve as a useful introduction for English-speaking readers to Oecolampadius and will inspire further studies on the contributions of Oecolampadius and the connection between Basel and Geneva.
+The historical sources may not be able to substantiate all of Poythress's presentation of Oecolampadius as an inspiring figure and the father of Calvin and the Reformed church, but hopefully this book will serve as a useful introduction for English-speaking readers to Oecolampadius and the connection between Basel and Geneva.

 Reviewed by Jeff Fisher, a Ph.D. candidate at Trinity Evangelical Divinity School in Deerfield, IL and adjunct professor of theology at Trinity Christian College in Palos Heights, IL.
-He is also an ordained minister in the Christian Reformed Church in North America
+He is also an ordained minister in the Christian Reformed Church in North America.